 For enquiries contact Tim Beaumont

 In 2007, Noëlla founded MALAIKA, a nonprofit grassroots organization that empowers Congolese girls and their communities through education and health programs.
 Malaika’s projects are impacting tens of thousands of people’s lives and are all offered completely free of charge.
-Noëlla works tirelessly to cultivate the power of education and has reached out beyond the village of Kalebuka to the nation of the DRC and the continent of Africa in order to engage with surrounding communities and invite them to be a part of her education revolution.
+Noëlla works tirelessly to cultivate the power of education and has reached out beyond the village of Kalebuka, the nation of the DRC and the continent of Africa in order to engage with communities on a global scale and invite them to be a part of her education revolution.

 Noëlla's efforts have made her one of the most sought-after speakers on the subject of girls’ education.
-An advocate for peace, she has spoken to countless audiences as far-ranging as UNICEF and the UK Parliament and has appeared several times alongside President Clinton on Clinton Global Initiative panels.
+An advocate for peace, she has spoken to countless audiences as far-ranging as UNICEF and the UK Parliament and has appeared several times alongside President Clinton on Clinton Global Initiative panels and Princess Caroline of Hanover at the annual AMADE plenary sessions.
 Noëlla has been interviewed about her philanthropic work on global news outlets such as CNN and the BBC, has given a TED talk and presented in front of top executives from multinationals like SAP and T-Systems.
-Noëlla has been named one of ELLE’S incredible women shaping Africa and one of Lifestyles’ most powerful women in philanthropy.
+Noëlla has also been named one of ELLE’S incredible women shaping Africa and one of Lifestyles’ most powerful women in philanthropy.

 Alongside being a mother to two young children, Noëlla continues to work as a model but now her passion is to model with meaning, using her profile to raise awareness for causes she believes in as a mother, a feminist and a believer in the intrinsic human right to education, health and opportunity.